Data Protection Policy

 To provide some of our services, we may sometimes use external service providers or professionals who work with us, such as experts, translators, IT service providers, banks, and others, who may have access to your personal data.
 In these cases, we require these providers to comply with practices and policies that ensure the security and confidentiality of your personal information and they are not processed for purposes other than those specified above.

 Some of our companies, headquarters or service providers may be located in different jurisdictions.
-Where it is necessary to transfer or transmit your personal information for the stated purpose, we always ensure that the protection and confidentiality of your data is kept as if it were in national territory.
+Where it is necessary to transfer or transmit your personal information for the stated purpose, we always ensure that the protection and confidentiality of your data is kept as if it were in national territory and always in compliance with the applicable regulations.

 Please always keep in mind that we must and will provide your data and basic information to government authorities if requested and required to do so by law.

 The information we collect is strictly used for the purposes indicated.
-Our collaborators' access to your information is restricted and limited only to those who have authorization and training in the proper handling of client information.
+Our employees’ access to your information is restricted and limited only to those who have authorization and training in the proper handling of personal data.

 We have adopted and implemented physical, electronic, procedural and security safeguards to ensure that your information is kept confidential and secure as required by law and our internal procedures and practice.